When it comes to saving money for single parents, my advice is simple:

 The best ways to save every day:

-Pay off debt.
-If you’re carrying debt – especially debt at high interest rates – one of the best ways to save money is to pay it off ASAP!
+If you’re carrying debt – especially debt at high-interest rates – one of the best ways to save money is to pay it off ASAP!
 If you’re carrying a credit card balance at 19 percent APR, for example, you can save a bundle by attacking those debts and eliminating them for good.

 Stop telling yourself stories about — you can pay off debt.
 The first step is getting real with yourself, and you can read the other 13 steps to paying off debt as a single mom.

-Use money-saving apps.
 Some apps make it easy to either a) save money on everything you buy, or b) earn cash-back on your purchases.
 The Honey app, for example, adds every coupon code it can find to anything you buy online.
-Meanwhile, the Ibotta and eBates apps offer an easy way to earn cash-back and gift cards when you shop.
+Meanwhile, the Ibotta and eBates (now Rakuten) offer an easy way to earn cash-back and gift cards when you shop.

 Eliminating fees is another way to save money every month.
 Fees you could be paying include banking fees, ATM fees, debit card fees, credit card fees, and more.
 Look at your bank and credit card statements to see what fees you’re paying and if there’s a feasible way to get them off your plate.